 This manual is provided as a study guide for the skill-a-thon competition and should be used as an additional aid to ongoing educational programs.
-Sections are labeled Junior, Intermediate, Senior & Bonus to help exhibitors and educators identify which materials are required for their age level.
-The topic for this year's Skill-a-thon is cuts of meat and animal by-products.
+Sections are labeled Junior, Intermediate, & Senior to help exhibitors and educators identify which materials are required for their age level.
+The topic for this year's Skill-a-thon is nutrition.